better-internet/radworks-docs/docs/using-radicle/contributing.md

 title: Contributing to projects
 ---

-To contribute to another user's project, you must first find it on the Radicle network.
+To contribute to another user's project, you must first find it on the network.
 To find a project, you need its [**Radicle ID**][ri].
 This can be found in the project page under the project name, or in a seed node dashboard such as [seedling.radicle.xyz](seedling.radicle.xyz).